TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 11/Proverbs 11.18.md

 ---

-The wicked earneth deceitful wages; But he that soweth righteousness [hath] a sure reward.
+Wicked people earn deceitful wages, but one who sows righteousness reaps a sure reward.